 In the case of a limited liability corporation, percent of ownership in the other entity regardless of how the interest is held.

-An entity has a direct corporate association with another entity, regardless of whether the second entity is registered in the Cap-and-Trade Program or in an external GHG ETS to which California is linked pursuant to subarticle 12, if either one of these entities has any indicia of control described in section 95833(a)(1) that is greater than 50 percent.
+An entity has a direct corporate association with another entity, regardless of whether the second entity is registered in the Cap-and-Invest Program or in an external GHG ETS to which California is linked pursuant to subarticle 12, if either one of these entities has any indicia described in section 95833(a)(1) that is greater than 50 percent.

 A direct corporate association also exists when two entities are connected through a line of more than one direct corporate association.

-An entity (A) has a direct corporate association with another entity (B) if the two entities share a common parent and that parent has a direct corporate association with each entity (A and B) when applying the indicia of control contained in section 95833(a)(2).
+An entity (A) has a direct corporate association with another entity (B) if the two entities share a common parent and that parent has a direct corporate association with each entity (A and B) when applying the indicia contained in section 95833(a)(2).

 An entity that has a direct corporate association with a second entity also has a direct corporate association with any entity with whom the second entity has a direct corporate association.